-Seven UBC Arts-led projects received funding this week through the BC Knowledge Development Fund (BCKDF).
+Seven UBC Arts-led projects were awarded funding this week through the BC Knowledge Development Fund (BCKDF).

 “This investment in state-of-the-art scientific equipment and research infrastructure enables UBC faculty and students to conduct cutting-edge research that advances knowledge and creates new technologies and practices that address challenges in areas like health, clean technology, information technologies and public policy,” said UBC President Santa J. Ono.